BrodaNoel/ai-cli/README.md

 This command will guide you through choosing between the local (default) and openai providers.

-- **local**: Uses the Qwen3-0.6B model running directly on your machine.
-No external API key is required for this option.
-The model is downloaded automatically on first use.
+- **local**: Uses the onnx-community/Qwen3-0.6B-ONNX model running directly on your machine.
+No external API key is required.
+When you select the local provider for the first time using ai config, the necessary model files (approximately 500MB) will be automatically downloaded with a progress indicator.
+These files are cached locally for future use.
 - **openai**: Uses the OpenAI API.
 You will need to provide your OpenAI API key for this option.

 Your configuration is stored securely in: